bindubc/TOEFL-Preparation-New-Format/speaking/Routine and tips to follow.md

     ##### Format
     Best Format: Problem-Solution-Result (PSR)

-      * Problem: The reading and listening discuss a problem, which is [state the issue].
+      * 10-15 seconds Problem: The reading and listening discuss a problem, which is [state the issue].
-      * Solution: The proposed solution is [summarize the solution].
+      * 20-25 seconds  Solution: The proposed solution is [summarize the solution].
-     * Response: In my opinion, [state agreement/disagreement] because [reason].
+     * 20-25 seconds  Response: In my opinion, [state agreement/disagreement] because [reason].
      * Example (Optional): For instance, [provide a brief supporting example if needed].

 ## Q3/4 Integrated speaking (0-4)